anurag-rajawat/ansible-learning/Introduction/introduction.md

 # 4. Ansible Terminologies
 - **Host** - Remote servers to configure.
 - **Playbook** - A playbook describes which hosts to configure, and an ordered list of tasks to perform on those hosts.
+- **Inventory** - The collection of hosts that Ansible knows about is called inventory.

 # 5. How Ansible works?
 1. Ansible will make SSH connection in parallel to hosts,